 The Nokia X2 is not the first Android device Microsoft owns, since they did take over Nokia’s mobile making division in April, bringing the original Nokia X device under Microsoft’s wing.
 Lots of people thought that Microsoft would call off the X-series android experiment.

-But apparently, Microsoft approves of the experiment after all, since it’s now building on that experiment with a follow up device.
+But apparently, Microsoft approves of the experiment after all

 The Nokia X2 is a dual-SIM phone featuring the same eye-popping colours as its predecessor but, as was rumoured, it includes an additional home button.
 There are couple more hardware and software improvements over its predecessor: